XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

 ## Serializer

-Serializers are the "views" of the Rails half of a Xing project.
-When producing a readable Xing resource, almost all of the work is done by the Serializer.
-If there's any interesting logic to be performed, say to transform the database records into a presentable format, or to perform any computations to add the results to the JSON resource, it would happen here.
+Serializers are how we produce the JSON for a resource in Xing.
+When producing a readable Xing resource, the Serializer does almost all of the work.
+If we have to perform some interesting logic to produce our resource, say to transform the database records into a presentable format, or to perform any computations to add the results to the JSON resource, we put it in the Serializer.

 One of the nice aspects of putting the logic in the Serializer is that Serializers are lightweight and fast Ruby objects that don't depend on much of the Rails stack.
 Unlike Controllers and ActiveRecord models, tests on Serializers run very quickly so when we test Serializers in isolation we can afford to test them in great detail.

 Let's start with a spec for the serializer.
 It will look a lot like the request spec, but will be testing just one class in isolation.
 In the serializer test, we will test the full structure of the JSON resource we wish to produce.

 ##### backend/spec/serializers/project_serializer_spec.rb